Prag8855/aab/content/guides/public-transit.md

 ## Bicycles on public transit

-You can bring your bicycle on the train (S-Bahn and U-Bahn), and on the N1 to N9 night buses.[^9] You can't bring your bicycle on the tram, or on other buses.
+You can bring your bicycle on the train (S-Bahn and U-Bahn), on the tram, on ferries, and on the N1 to N9 night buses.[^9] You can't bring your bicycle on other buses.
 On the U-Bahn, don't bring your bicycle in the first carriage.
 Some carriages also have a "no bicycles" sign near the door.[^10] On the S-Bahn, only use the carriages with a bicycle sign near the door.[^10]

-Bicycle trailers, bicycles with more than two wheels, scooters and motorcycles are not allowed on the train.
+Bicycle trailers, bicycles with more than two wheels, scooters and motorcycles are not allowed.
 Electric bicycles are allowed.[^10]

 ### Bicycle tickets